han-so1omon/BoidDac/readme.md

-TODO try deploying token ct to other act
+TODO try deploying token to other acct
 Potential issue: call transtaked when account has nothing staked
   - Thus, we must pay for stake table RAM

+TODO track and automatically change stake/power difficulty parameters with off-chain script.
+Base this off of desired inflation rate, monthly sliding average powered stake and boidpower.
+Set target inflation at 10-15%.

+TODO run the state history plugin and see if the actions show up in state history

+TODO regrab unused airdropped tokens
+  Make list of accounts that have not used the boidtoken contract

 #Testing phase for BoidDac
 ##Tests
 Install required libraries: